Tuesday, 12 November 2024

 Mount Arapiles rock climbing

-Evan MULHOLLAND (Northern Metropolitan) (19:13): (1272) My adjournment is for the urgent action of the Minister for Environment, and it relates to the ill-considered and economically disastrous decision by the government through Parks Victoria to ban rock climbing at the world-famous Mount Arapiles in Natimuk.
-Under the cover of the Melbourne Cup, just like the death tax by stealth, this week Parks Victoria at the direction of this Labor government chose to announce a decision which has devastated the local community by putting at risk jobs in tourism, as reported, and the safety and viability of the town itself.
+Evan MULHOLLAND (Northern Metropolitan) (19:13): (1272) My adjournment is for the urgent action of the Minister for Environment, and it relates to the ill-considered and economically disastrous decision by the government, through Parks Victoria, to ban rock climbing at the world-famous Mount Arapiles in Natimuk.
+Under the cover of the Melbourne Cup, just like the death tax by stealth, this week Parks Victoria, at the direction of this Labor government, chose to announce a decision which has devastated the local community by putting at risk jobs in tourism, as reported, and the safety and viability of the town itself.

-Another concern raised by locals, as reported by the Herald Sun last week, is a potential loss of professionals, including health professionals, who have moved to the region for the amenity and active lifestyle that access to national parks allow, who may move back to Melbourne.
+Another concern raised by locals, as reported by the Herald Sun last week, is a potential loss of professionals, including health professionals, who have moved to the region for the amenity and active lifestyle that access to national parks allows, who may move back to Melbourne.
 To quote the article:

 Natimuk farmer Brian Klowss said he feared white-collar workers would flee, including several doctors and teachers.